 TBI can result from a car accident.
-In a recent study conducted by National Association of State Head Injury Administrators (NASHIA), seventeen percent (17%) of all TBI cases resulted from some type of a motor vehicles accident.
+In a recent study conducted by the National Association of State Head Injury Administrators (NASHIA), seventeen percent (17%) of all TBI cases resulted from some type of motor vehicle accident.
 TBI can occur if the vehicle’s occupant hits his or her head on the windshield or steering wheel during an accident.

 TBI is a contributing factor in 30% of all injury deaths in the U.S. – Center for Disease Control.
 (Tweet This)